Frequently Asked Questions (FAQ)

 Yes, this is indeed possible.

-What will be the duration of the technical sessions?
+What will be the duration of the special sessions?

-Technical sessions will be a plenary one where presentations will be delivered on stage one at a time to all (seating) attendees of the technical session
+Special sessions will be a plenary one where presentations will be delivered on stage one at a time to all (seating) attendees of the special session.

-The standard block of time for each part of a technical session will be 75 minutes (i.e. 75 minutes for the ‘stage presentations’ part).
+The standard block of time for each part of a special session will be ~75 minutes (i.e. 75 minutes for the ‘stage presentations’ part).
 However, very popular

 50 participants), might be spread over two (i.e. a full morning) or three (i.e. a full day) of these blocks.

-Is there a specific format for the stagepresentations of a technical session?
+Is there a specific format for the workshops?

-Convenors will have the freedom to organise the stage presentations of their sessions in the manner that they will find more efficient and effective.
+Convenors will have the freedom to organise the workshops in the manner that they will find more efficient and effective.
 For instance, they may choose to:

 • organise a panel/debate type of session, where e.g. 15 min introductory/summary presentation is delivered by a convenor, followed by a 60 min debate stimulated and moderated by the convenors, involving selected speakers